 Continue to support and advance completion of the Patriot's Path project in order to provide multimodal connections to the region's Chester Valley Trail.
-Coordination with East Whiteland Deleted:
+Coordination with East Whiteland Township is necessary and the two municipalities should consider grant funding opportunities, when appropriate.